hazelcast-guides/striim-cdc/README.md

 ### Apply OracleReader changes and Deploy&Run the CDC application

 - (Only for Template Users) After all configuration steps finally your CDC applications is created.
-Before deploy and create application, as I mentioned at [Configuring Oracle Database CDC connection on Striim dashboard](###Configuring Oracle Database CDC connection on Striim dashboard) section, you need to update `Connection URL` and `Tables` section like this:
+Before deploy and create application, as mentioned at `Configuring Oracle Database CDC connection on Striim dashboard` section, you need to update `Connection URL` and `Tables` section like this to run CDC application without any issue:

   ![Update Reader](https://github.com/hazelcast-guides/striim-hazelcast-cdc/blob/master/images/application_change_1.png)